 The cheapskate in me almost returned the Oxygenics package to the shelf when I saw it cost twice as much as the others.
 But I held onto it once I started reading packaging claims that perfectly echoed my recent showering experiences:

-- Reduces shower time with a special spray pattern that make washing and rinsing faster, especially for those with long hair (that’s me!).
+- Reduces shower time with a special spray pattern that makes washing and rinsing faster, especially for those with long hair (that’s me!).

 - Designed to achieve maximum performance within tank size and pressure limits (my water tank only holds 50 gallons).